rsbhnv/enterprise-genai-career-agent/copilot-studio/overview.md

 - Power Automate
 - Microsoft 365 experiences

-This allows conversational agents to operate consistently across multiple Microsoft products and channels.
+This enables conversational agents to operate consistently across multiple Microsoft products and channels.

 ---

-## Why Copilot Studio Was Chosen
+## Why Copilot Studio Was Selected

-Key reasons for using Copilot Studio include:
+Copilot Studio was selected due to:
 - Enterprise-grade governance and security
 - Native integration with Dataverse
-- Support for structured dialog design
+- Support for structured dialog and rule-based flows
-- Seamless integration with GenAI services
+- Controlled integration with GenAI capabilities
-- Business-friendly extensibility without sacrificing control
+- Business-friendly extensibility without sacrificing oversight

-Copilot Studio enables a balance between flexibility and determinism, which is critical for career and eligibility-based use cases.
+These capabilities are especially suited for eligibility-driven and career-related scenarios.

 ---

 ## Abstraction Level

 This document focuses on **capabilities and responsibilities**, not on implementation details.

-Specific conversation logic, integrations, and patterns are documented in the corresponding sections of this folder.
+Specific conversation logic, integration patterns, and interaction models are documented in the corresponding sections of this folder.

 ---

 ## Summary

 Copilot Studio acts as the **conversational backbone** of the solution, orchestrating user interactions while delegating logic, data access, and AI processing to specialized components.

 ![copilot_studio](screenshots/copilot_studio_overview.png)